jMotif/jmotif-R/README.md

 #### 7.0 Rule density curve
 As we have discuss in our paper [8], SAX opens a door for many high-level string algorithms aplication to the problem of patterns minin in time series.
 Specifically, we have shown the useful properties of grammatical inference.
 Jmotif-R implements RePair [7] algoithm for grammar inference, which can be used to build a rule density curve which enables approximate time series anomaly discovery.

-Iuse the same ECG0606 dataset in this example:
+I use the same ECG0606 dataset in this example:

     ecg <- ecg0606